-- Good;

-- Satisfactory;

-- Unsatisfactory;

-- Passed;

-- Incomplete;

-- Not Participated.

-- 4.12.4 The assessment of partial tests can, in contrast to the provisions set out in 4.12.3, be expressed using a decimal integer between 1.0 and 10.0. - 4.12.5 If an examination takes the form of partial tests, every component must be graded with 5.0 or higher for the examination to be successfully completed.
-If a partial test includes a practical, the relevant partial test must at least be graded with 6.0, unless otherwise specified. - 4.12.6 The assessment of practicals (including internships) takes place on the basis of the student's practical report, the practical skills he or she demonstrates during the practical and/or an oral presentation of the results of the practical work, all in light of the previously established learning objectives. - 4.12.7 If one or more components of a single examination or practical are being assessed (simultaneously or not) by more than one examiner, the examiners in question use the same norms.
-If necessary, the Board of Examiners can appoint one examiner as being the primary examiner responsible for the assessment. - 4.12.8 A final Bachelor's examination report, with or without accompanying presentation, is always assessed by two persons, at least one of whom is appointed as an examiner by the Board of Examiners.
-One of the assessors is a specific expert on the subject. - 4.12.9 A final Master's examination report (Master's thesis) is always assessed by at least two persons, at least one of whom is appointed as an examiner, affiliated with the degree programme or faculty, by the Board of Examiners.
-At least one of the assessors was not directly involved in supervising the student.
-If the assessors cannot agree, the Board of Examiners will appoint a third examiner.
-The third assessor then makes the final decision.
-The thesis is presented publicly, with an opportunity for discussion.
+- Good; - Satisfactory; - Unsatisfactory; - Passed; - Incomplete; - Not Participated. - 4.11.4 In addition to 4.11.3, the final grades of theoretical examinations between 5 and 6 will be rounded off according to the following rules: - Assessments between 5 and 51⁄2 (from 5,00 up to and including 5,49) will be rounded down to the final grade of 5,0; and - Assessments between 51⁄2 and 6 (from 5,50 up to and including 5,99) will be rounded up to the final grade of 6,0; and - 4.11.5 The assessment of partial tests can, in contrast to the provisions set out in 4.11.3, be expressed using a decimal integer between 1,0 and 10,0. - 4.11.6 If an examination takes the form of partial tests, every component must be graded with 5,0 or higher for the examination to be successfully completed.
+If a partial test includes a practical, the relevant partial test must at least be graded with 6,0, unless otherwise specified. - 4.11.7 The assessment of practicals (including internships) takes place on the basis of the student's practical report, the practical skills he or she demonstrates during the practical and/or an oral presentation of the results of the practical work, all in light of the previously established learning objectives. - 4.11.8 If one or more components of a single examination or practical are being assessed (simultaneously or not) by more than one examiner, the examiners in question use the same norms.
+If necessary, the Board of Examiners can appoint one examiner as being the primary examiner responsible for the assessment.

+Article 4.12 Assessment of the final examination report (thesis)